A Comprehensive Guide to Annualized Income Installment Method for Self-Employed Taxpayers

 • Contributions to retirement accounts

-These adjustments help in determining the AGI for each specified period.
+These adjustments help determine the AGI for each specified period.

 Projecting Your Yearly Income: Annualising Your AGI

-Once you've calculated your Adjusted Gross Income (AGI) for each period, the next step is to annualise this figure.
-This means projecting what your income would look like if you continued earning at the same rate for the entire year.
+Once you've calculated your Adjusted Gross Income (AGI) for each period, the next step is to annualize this figure.
+This means projecting your income if you continue earning at the same rate for the entire year.

-To accomplish this, you need to use specific "annualisation factors" to multiply your AGI for each period.
+To accomplish this, you must use specific "annualization factors" to multiply your AGI for each period.
 These factors are located in lines 2 and 5 of Schedule AI.
 As illustrated in the accompanying image, using these factors helps you estimate your income as if it were stretched over the full year.

-For the purpose of annualising your income using the annualisation factors, each period is associated with a specific multiplier:
+To annualize your income using the annualization factors, each period is associated with a specific multiplier:

 • Period (a) = 4